uwxuhao/blackFriday/README.md

 Inspired by [@geekyijun](https://github.com/geekyijun/seckill)

 ## Entity
 The class in Entity is used to represent the tuple in the database.
 For now, two entity classes are implemented.
 The `Product` is used to represent the products that customers can buy.
-The `shoppingRecord` is used to represent the shopping record created by each shopping operation.
+The `ShoppingRecord` is used to represent the shopping record created by each shopping operation.
+The `User` is used to represent a uesr.

 ## Dao
 The interface in Dao is interface between Java and data base. `ProductDao` is used to modify the number of products and fetch the information of products. `ShoppingRecordDao` is used to insert Shopping records into data base and fetch the records.